-Operating lease rental revenue is recognised as it accrues, net of discounts.
+Operating lease rental revenue is recognised on a straight line basis over the lease term, net of discounts.
 Revenue also arises from charges such as late fees, termination fees and damage liability reduction fees.
 These revenues are recognised when due and payable.